coderamen666/srd-v3.5-md/epic/epic-spells.md

 1 The caster cannot somehow avoid or make him or her self immune to backlash damage.
 For spells with durations longer than instantaneous, the backlash damage is per round.
-If backlash damage kills a caster, no spell or method exists that will return life to the caster's body without costing the caster a level---not even *wish, true resurrection, miracle,* or epic spells that return life to the deceased.
+If backlash damage kills a caster, no spell or method exists that will return life to the caster’s body without costing the caster a level—not even *wish, true resurrection, miracle,* or epic spells that return life to the deceased.
 Spells that normally penalize the recipient one level when they return him or her to life penalize a caster killed by backlash two levels.

-2 When increasing the casting time of a spell in order to reduce the Spellcraft DC, a character must first "use up" the maximum of 10 minutes (for a total DC modifier of --20).
-After that, a character can continue to add days to the casting time, with a further modifier of --2 per day, up to the maximum of 100 days.
+2 When increasing the casting time of a spell in order to reduce the Spellcraft DC, a character must first “use up” the maximum of 10 minutes (for a total DC modifier of –20).
+After that, a character can continue to add days to the casting time, with a further modifier of –2 per day, up to the maximum of 100 days.

 **Additional Participants:** Epic spells can be developed that specifically require additional participants.
 These spells are called rituals.
 An epic spell developed as a ritual requires a specific number of additional participants, who each must use up one spell slot of a specified level for the day.
-During an epic spell's development, the spell's creator determines the number of additional participants and the level of the spell slots to be contributed.
+During an epic spell’s development, the spell’s creator determines the number of additional participants and the level of the spell slots to be contributed.
 If the exact number of spellcasters does not partake in the casting, or if the casters do not each contribute the proper spell slot, the epic spell automatically